princekathiriya317/JAVA-PRACTIS/README.md

 # JAVA-PRACTIS
-this is for funn and test.
+this is for fun and test.